awesomephant/notes/_posts/2018-01-31-design-studio.md

 [Beat Website](https://taxibeat.com/)
 [Beat Instagram](https://www.instagram.com/thebeatapp/)

-A Taxi app in athens, mainly in south america.
+A Taxi app based in Athens, mainly active in South America.
-Looked at public transportation: It used to be these city-specific modes of transport (yellow cabs, red buses)
+Looked at public transportation: It used to be these city-specific modes of transport (yellow cabs, red buses), now it's all these international tech companies.

 These people wanted to be the "good guys" in the industry (I'm assuming as opposed to Uber).

-The key idea here is *open cities*
+The key idea here is *open cities*, again coming from research.

 These branding exploration films are all fonund footage.

 Looked at symbols that cities use to communicate with people.
-Created an icon set for Beat Started out using the icons along copy, then replacing some of the words with icons, getting more specific.
+Created a custom icon set for Beat.

+Started out using the icons along copy, then replacing some of the words with icons, getting more specific.
 Combining icons with photography, illustration.

-Gamification: collect miles by riding around
+Gamification: Collect miles by riding around, get rewards.

 ## Premier League Rebrand
 One of the most-watched leagues in the world, started out like this: